sendgrid/docs/source/User_Guide/Settings/dedicated_ip_addresses.md

 {% endanchor %}

 For more information on warming up an IP Address, see [Warming up a dedicated IP]({{root_url}}/User_Guide/Settings/ip_warmup.html).

 {% anchor h2 %}
+Assigning a Dedicated IP address to a subuser
+{% endanchor %}

+Subusers cannot set up and add reverse DNS to their own dedicated IPs, but you can set it up for them and assign it to them.
+You can add a dedicated IP to a subuser when you [create the subuser]({{root_url}}/User_Guide/Settings/subusers.html#-Create-a-Subuser), or in the [Subuser management](https://app.sendgrid.com/settings/subusers) page.

+{% anchor h3 %}
+Before you begin
+{% endanchor %}

+You need to have a [subuser]({{root_url}}/User_Guide/Settings/subusers.html#-Create-a-Subuser), and a [dedicated IP address](https://sendgrid.com/docs/User_Guide/Settings/dedicated_ip_addresses.html#-Adding-an-additional-Dedicated-IP-Address) you want to assign the subuser.

+*To assign a Dedicated IP to a subuser after the subuser is already created:*

+1. Navigate to **Settings** and select [Subuser Management](https://app.sendgrid.com/settings/subusers).
+1. Select the Subuser to assign the dedicated IP.
+1. Select **Change Sending**.
+1. Under I.P.
+Addresses, select an IP address to assign to the subuser.
+1. Select **Save**

+{% anchor h2 %}
 Additional Resources